gomorpheus/morpheus-docs/library/blueprints/self-service.rst

                 cloud: Dev AWS

 - **CONTENT:** Optionally include documentation content for this Catalog Item.
 Markdown-formatted text is accepted and displayed appropriately when the item is ordered from the Service Catalog.
 A new Catalog Item-type Wiki entry will also be added containing this information.
-- **INPUTS:** If desired, select Inputs to present users with mandatory or optional selections prior to provisioning

-  .. note:: App spec custom option variables should be single quoted in YAML: ``cloud: '<%= customOption.cloud %>'``.
+  ..
+NOTE:: App spec custom option variables should be single quoted in YAML: ``cloud: '<%= customOption.cloud %>'``.
 Additionally, not all variables are available here as many are unknown until provisioning.
 Users may use any custom Input values (customOption) as well as name or hostname values which are resolved as part of naming policy evaluation.

+- **FORM TYPE:** Choose whether a Form or individual Inputs should be used to set the user options at provisioning time.
+See `Forms documentation <https://docs.morpheusdata.com/en/latest/library/options/options.html#forms>`_ for complete details on creating Forms.
+- **FORM:** If the Form Type of "Form" is selected, choose the pre-existing Form which should be associated with the Catalog Item
+- **INPUTS:** If the Form Type of "Inputs" is selected, choose the pre-existing Inputs which should be associated with the Catalog Item

+..
+TIP:: There are a number of advantages to using Forms over Inputs.
+See the section above on using Forms with Catalog Items for a complete description on how they are used and the advantages to using them.

 Once done, click :guilabel:`SAVE CHANGES`

 Building Catalog Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^